Everything we know about 'Final Fantasy 7 Remake: Intergrade'

 Yes, there's one that you can watch right here.

 The trailer initially walks us through familiar scenes from FF7 Remake that have been remastered for the new release.
 It then shifts focus to new content that's exclusive to FF7 Remake: Intergrade, namely the addition of the fan-favorite FF7 character, Yuffie.
-She's seemingly set to become playable in the game's upgraded version.
+She'll be playable in the game's upgraded version during her specific adventures.
 You'll be able to use Yuffie to explore new sections of Midgar and fight in battle.

-In addition to Yuffie's inclusion, it seems that the DLC will include the character Weiss from Dirge of Cerberus, implying that Vincent Valentine might be in the game as well.
+In addition to Yuffie's inclusion, it seems that the DLC will include the character Weiss from Dirge of Cerberus, implying that Vincent Valentine may show up in the game as well.

 The base game has the same story as FF7 Remake.
-According to a press release, Yuffie comes to Midgar to steal a powerful Materia from the Shinra Corporation to save her homeland.
+According to a press release, Yuffie comes to Midgar to steal a powerful Materia from the Shinra Corporation that might be used to save her homeland.
+But beyond that, we don't know much in the way of specifics other than the fact that Wutai and Yuffie will have more significant roles to play in the retelling of this saga.

 There are numerous changes that have been made to the game, solidifying FF7 Remake: Intergrade as the definitive edition.
 Here's every change that we know has been made for the re-release: